← Docs

 How it works

 Example attendee sheet with session permission columns A sheet where each session has a column.
 Put yes in the session column when the attendee is allowed into that session.
 Attendee sheet Use one column per session.
 Put yes when the attendee can enter that session.
-Name Ticket type Dinner VIP yes blank yes Sam Rivera General blank yes blank Mina Patel Staff yes yes yes Allowed: yes under Blocked: blank under
+Name Ticket type Workshop A Workshop B Dinner Ada Mensah VIP yes blank yes Sam Rivera General blank yes blank Mina Patel Staff yes yes yes Allowed: yes under Workshop A Blocked: blank under Workshop B

 The session column names should match the session names in your check-in settings.